Togensu - Guild of the East

 Love this pic!
 Some parts of eastern Kaliphlin look like this.
 I'm actually redesigning my ever evolving castle to try and have a mix of middle eastern and Asian architecture...

 The guild idea is great and the geography pics are inspiring (especially the coastal pic).
 And as Abu Dun stated, The MOC is really great, especially with it depicting all four cultures of the guild on such a small scale.

-Come Rediscover the Guilds of Historica
+Come explore the lands of the Guilds of Historica

 Posted 21 September 2012 - 09:46 PM